callbacked/discord-wrapped/README.md

 ## License

-This project is licensed under the MIT License (do what you want honestly) - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License (do what you want honestly)

 ## Disclaimer